NeuroDataDesign/fngs-f16s17/local_launch---local_analysis.md

 $ docker run -ti --entrypoint /bin/bash -v $bidsdir:/data ericw95/fngs:0.0.7
 ```

-Next, we will run our subjects:
+Next, we will run our subjects.
+We will be using the "ndmg_bids" program, which takes in four arguments: input path, output path, analysis level, and modality.
+Calling the command below will perform participant level analysis on the functional data in your "bidsdir" path, and store the outputs in a newly created folder inside your "bidsdir" path:

 ```
 ndmg_bids /data /data/outputs participant func
 ```

-And your runs will begin.
-Once the runs are complete, the outputs will be placed in /data/outputs, as specified.
+Your runs will now begin.
+Once the runs are complete, you will be able to find the outputs in /data/outputs, as specified.